Ways to Pay

 Need more help?

-When the moratorium ends, payment must be received in our office by the due date listed on the back of this bill.
+Late payment must be received in our office by the due date listed on the back of this bill.
 A 5% late fee will apply to the whole past due balance if payment is not received.
 If your payment is returned, you may be charged an additional processing fee, as well as any applicable late fees.

 If you are experiencing financial hardship, customer service can provide guidance for how to best manage your specific situation.
 You can also read more information on programs for lowering your bill.